derickongeri/MISLAND/source/Qgis_Plugin/plugin_development.rst

    git submodule init
    git submodule update

-Once you are done you should see files within the "LDMP\\schemas" folder within the MISLAND folder.
+Once you are done you should see files within the "MISLAND\\schemas" folder within the MISLAND folder.

 Installing dependencies